 Ayurvedic Remedies As A Treatment for Diabetes

-The Ayurvedic medicine and treatment for diabetes is based upon the built of the patient: sthoola pramehi (obese patient) or orkrisha pramehi (lean patient) and also upon the dosha predominance.
+Ayurvedic medicine and treatment for diabetes are based upon the build of the patient: sthoola pramehi (obese patient) or orkrisha pramehi (lean patient) and also upon the dosha predominance.

 Purificatory therapies like panchakarma are performed as the first stage of treatment in the case of an obese patient and then rejuvenating herbs are prescribed.

 Whereas in cases of an orkrisha or lean patient, nourishing therapies are done as the first step of treatment for diabetes.

 Ayurvedic Supplements for The Treatment of Diabetes

 - Saptarangi – Salacia Oblonga

 - Haridra – Curcuma longa (turmeric)